aws-solutions/aws-devops-monitoring-dashboard/README.md

     │   └── solution-helper             [CDK constructs for creating solution helper lambda resources in CloudFormation] ├── test                            [test folder for CDK]
 </pre>

+<a name="Collection of operational metrics"></a>
+# Collection of operational metrics

+This solution collects anonymous operational metrics to help AWS improve the quality and features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/aws-devops-monitoring-dashboard/collection-of-operational-metrics.html).

 <a name="license"></a>
 # License